steadybit/steadybit-debug/README.md

 ## Execution

 You execute the tool via `steadybit-debug`.
 There are currently no supported command-line arguments.
-Once executed, you will find that the command collects debugging information within a [temporary directory](https://pkg.go.dev/os#TempDir) (unless instructed otherwise via the `$.outputPath` configuration option).
+Once executed, you will find that the command collects debugging information within the current working directory.
 Please send the generated .tar.gz file to your Steadybit contacts.

 ![Image showing the execution of the steadybit-debug command on a terminal.
 Log lines are giving an overview about the expected behavior of the tool.](./example-execution.png)